atsphinx/stlite/docs/guide.rst

 There is ``stlite`` directive to write Stlite app code into document.

-.. rst:directive:: stlite
+.. rst:directive:: .. stlite:: source-file

    Streamlit application block.

+   You must use either action to set application code.

+   * Set Python code file path relative from document into argument.
-   You must write application code into content block.
+   * Write Python script into content block.

    .. rst:directive:option:: config